 Genetic abnormalities may be inherited from parents or may be caused by environmental factors.
 There are many genetic diseases are associated with intellectual disability.
 Examples include:

 Prematurity and low birth weight may sometimes lead to intellectual disability.
-These conditions may be associated with bleeding in or around the brain.
-However, other birth conditions or physical stress in the newborn stage may injure an infant's brain.
+Other birth complications and conditions or physical stress in the newborn stage may also injure an infant's brain.

 Other conditions that can damage a child's brain and possibly lead to intellectual disability include:

 The American Association on Intellectual and Developmental Disabilities (AAIDD) has a process for diagnosing and classifying a person with intellectual disability.
 This process involves assessing the person's IQ and adaptive skills.
 Adaptive skills fall into 3 categories: